wu1991/edx-platform/docs/en_us/internal/jenkins/builds.md

   >1.
 Go to [https://build.testeng.edx.org/job/edx-platform-all-tests/build](https://build.testeng.edx.org/job/edx-platform-all-tests/build)
   >2.
 Make sure you are __logged in__.
 If you are already logged in, your username and a 'log out' link will be in the
   >   upper right corner of the page.
 Else, the 'log in' link will be there.
   >4.
 Enter either the commit hash or the pull request refspec that you want to test.
+Examples of valid refspecs are below the input field.
   >5.
 Click 'Build'.

 * How it is reported